-Every blog post gives you the opportunity to incorporate SEO keywords to your content.
+Every blog post gives you the opportunity to incorporate SEO keywords into your content.
 Perform keyword research and find the ones that are relevant to your industry.

-What is that your audience is looking for?
+What is your audience looking for?
 Once you’ve answered that question, become the expert by providing them rich, quality content with keywords that will help search engines find you.

 The most important part about blogging is that it counts as a new page to your website.
-Google is a fan of fresh content and reward websites who frequently add new entries.
-In fact, businesses who add a blog will receive about 55% more traffic compared to those who don’t.
+Google is a fan of fresh content and reward websites that frequently add new entries.
+In fact, businesses who add a blog will receive about 55% more traffic compared to those that don’t.
 The reason behind this is indexed pages.
-For Google to index your pages, you need to add at least 300 words into a blog.
+For Google to index your pages, you need to add at least 300 words to a blog.
 So that means, duplicating content, short blogs, and reblogging will not help you at all.